Judicial probe, peace committee to resolve Manipur violence: Shah | Law-Order

 This statement comes in the backdrop of reports of militants taking up arms and acting as vigilantes during the rioting.

-Surveillance by drones and deployment of security forces also continues, said officials.
+Surveillance by drones and deployment of security forces will also continue, said officials.

-Shah on Wednesday had said the government is committed to restore peace in Manipur and ensuring an early return of all internally displaced people back to their homes.

-Meeting victims from both Meitei and Kuki communities a day before in relief camps in the state, he assured them of security and said the government's focus is to ensure their safe return home.

 Ethnic clashes broke out in the state nearly a month ago after a 'Tribal Solidarity March' was organised in the hill districts to protest the Meitei community's demand for Scheduled Tribe (ST) status.